tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

 We now have a fully functional app which includes both a server and a client!

-The default Meteor app starts life with three files, one `js`, one `html` and one `css` file.
+The default Meteor app starts life with three files, one `js`, one `html` and one `css` file in the `client` directory.
 Each named with the application name you used in the `create` command above.
 In our case this is `socially`.

 We are going to add our own files for this tutorial.
 So let's start by deleting the following files: